 So our goal as parents is to raise kids who believe in their ability to build mental muscle by persevering even when things are hard.

 Instead of being devastated by setbacks, people with a growth mindset are resilient -- they use "failures" as learning opportunities.
 Instead of worrying about whether they're "smart" enough, these kids know they can get smarter, just by working at it.
 When they have the experience that every child has while learning something new -- "This is hard; I'm not getting this, maybe I'm not that smart?" -- these kids are able to manage their anxiety by reassuring themselves that learning things can be hard but they can do it.
 They become perpetual learners who can learn what they need to in new situations and are motivated and curious to learn more.

 By contrast, parents who tell kids "You're so smart!" undermine a growth mindset.
 When the child finds herself challenged, she assumes that maybe her parents don't understand that she's not actually so smart.
 After all, if she were smart, the task or lesson wouldn't be so hard.
-She wonders if she isn't so smart, and she may give up rather than look bad to her parents, or even to herself.
+She may give up rather than look bad to her parents, or even to herself.
 These kids would rather that you think they’re smart, but just not trying, than think they’re not smart.
 So they stop trying, and the parent thinks the child is lazy or unmotivated.